 How much solo play time should Baby get?

 Accounts about how much solo play should be a part of a child’s life vary, and there is no widely agreed upon or scientifically proven amount or scale.
 Recommendations range from the possibility of 15 minutes maximum by a year old to a half an hour by 8 or 9 months.
 And some say that 4-month olds might possibly be old enough to try, while others support periods of solo play starting not long after birth, where ‘solo play’ mostly just means time lying on their backs in view of interesting things to look at, with limbs free so they can flail around.
-There are two reasons for this variability – first, an unclear definition of ‘play,’ but second and more importantly, the fact that the amount of solo play time that a baby wants or should have is defined much less by his age, and much more by his temperament.
+There are two reasons for this variability – first, an unclear definition of ‘play,’ but second and more importantly, the fact that the amount of solo play time that a baby wants or should have is defined much less by their age, and much more by their temperament.

 Of course, most babies in their first few months are only just starting to develop the motor skills that make ‘playing’ as most people think of it possible.
 It is only around 4 months that many babies start working on passing objects from one hand to the other, and refining their grasps, both of which are pretty important skills for the type of play they’ll engage in when they’re a bit older.
-Less active exploration, though, like when Baby flails his limbs, explores his fingers and toes, or watches interesting objects around him is a kind of play too, and can happen without your direct participation starting at a fairly early age.
+Less active exploration, though, like when Baby flails their limbs, explores their fingers and toes, or watches interesting objects around them is a kind of play too, and can happen without your direct participation starting at a fairly early age.